 Balance x DPR x days in statement billing cycle = interest for that month’s statement

 Because your balance may vary from day to day, credit card issuers use different methods to determine the balance that is subject to interest charges.
-Two of the most common methods are the average daily balance and the adjusted balance:
+The 2 most common methods are the average daily balance and the adjusted balance:

 Remember that different rates can be applied to different types of transactions made with the same card.
 This means that transferring a balance from another card may be more or less expensive over time than purchases made with the same card, when considering the overall cost of carrying a balance.

 Perhaps your APR for balance transfers is zero, and your APR for new purchases is 15%.
 When you make a payment against the outstanding balance, your credit card issuer will apply any amount you pay above your total minimum payment toward your balance with the higher rate (in this case, your new purchases).